trisulnsm/dinodoc/trisuldocs/docs/ug/ha/dr.md

   * Customize in config file /usr/local/etc/trisul-hub/domain0/hub0/context0/DRDCHealthCheck.conf
 ```

-#### Further customization for PRI-BAK replication
+#### Further customization forPRI-BAKreplication

-Further customization can be done by editing the `DRDCHealthCheck.conf` file shown above.
+Further customization can be done by editing the`DRDCHealthCheck.conf`file shown above.

 ## Start services on primary and backup nodes

-On the PRIMARY node, the trisul-hub-replicator service pushes the incremental changes continuously to the backup site.
+On thePRIMARYnode, the trisul-hub-replicator service pushes the incremental changes continuously to the backup site.

-On the PRIMARY node.
+On thePRIMARYnode.

-**On the PRIMARY node**
+**On thePRIMARYnode**

 ```bash
 systemctl start trisul-hub-replicator
 ```

-On the BACKUP node.
+On theBACKUPnode.

 ```bash
 systemctl start trisul-hub-primary-health-check